Christian Piwarz

+Christian Piwarz (born 23 July 1975 in Dresden) is a German lawyer and politician of the Christian Democratic Union (CDU).

+Political career

-Christian Piwarz (born 23 July 1975 in Dresden) is a German politician.
-He served as the former state chairman of the Junge Union Sachsen und Niederschlesien.
-He has served as a member of the Landtag of Saxony since 2006 and held the position of Saxon State Minister for Culture in the Kretschmer I and Kretschmer II cabinets from 2017 to 2024.
+Piwarz served as state chairman of the Junge Union Sachsen und Niederschlesien.

+Piwarz has served as a member of the State Parliament of Saxony since 2006 and held the position of State Minister for Culture in the Kretschmer I and Kretschmer II cabinets from 2017 to 2024.

-On December 19, 2024, Prime Minister Michael Kretschmer appointed Christian Piwarz as State Minister of Finance in the Third Kretschmer cabinet.
+On December 19, 2024, Prime Minister Michael Kretschmer appointed Piwarz as State Minister of Finance in the Third Kretschmer cabinet.